 For those wanting to camp, there’s a free camping site two kilometres out of town by the Diamantina River.
 There are water taps but no other facilities, so you must be self-sufficient.

 If you prefer a powered caravan site, the Birdsville Caravan Park is clean, tidy, and centrally located.
 The staff are friendly and welcoming, and have up-to-date knowledge and information on the condition of the roads leading in and out of town.
 The service station directly across from the caravan park stocks all the essentials and you can get a really good coffee!

 Do you have any suggestions to add to our list of the best things to do in Birdsville?
 We would love to hear from you.
 Please leave a comment below.

-Cover image courtesy of Tourism and Events Queensland.
+Cover image: Tourism and Events Queensland.
 Additional images: Bigstock

 About the writer